Lost Spirits

-Lost Spirits is a working distillery with an amusement park-like tour founded by Bryan Davis and Joanne Haruta.
+Lost Spirits was a working distillery and immersive circus show located in Las Vegas, Nevada.
+It was founded by Bryan Davis and Joanne Haruta.

 The distillery was initially located in Salinas, California, where it opened in 2010.

-In 2016, the distillery was moved to downtown Los Angeles, California and later moved to Las Vegas, Nevada.
-The experience of visiting Lost Spirits has been described as "cult hit among spirits geeks".
-The distillery attracted attention after Davis developed technology to create mature whisky and rum within days.
+Lost Spirits closed at the end of April 2024.
+At the time of the closing Lost Spirits had hosted over 250,000 guests in its Las Vegas location and was generating an estimated $12.9 Million in Annual Revenue.

 Technology

+In 2015, the distillery attracted attention after Davis developed technology to create mature whisky and rum within days.

-In 2015 the company attracted global media attention when Davis announced that he had invented a new means of aging spirits.
-Davis's process was shown, using modern analytical chemistry, to replicate the chemical reactions which take place as spirits age in barrels.
+Davis's process was shown, using modern analytical chemistry, to replicate the chemical reactions that take place as spirits age in barrels.
 The process aims to replicate the aging process in a laboratory while producing the same chemical signature and taste.

 Whisky made using Davis' process performed favorably in blind tastings hosted by Whisky Advocate, and won a Liquid Gold award in Jim Murray's Whisky Bible (widely considered the world's most influential whisky critic).

-Las Vegas Distillery
+In 2016, the distillery was moved to downtown Los Angeles, California.

+Circus

 In 2021, Davis and Haruta moved the distillery to Las Vegas.
 The new location included a tour described as "equated to an adult Disneyland."
+The Las Vegas version featured a large cast of live actors, acrobats, contortionists and singers.
+The experience of visiting Lost Spirits has been described as "cult hit among spirits geeks".

+In 2023 Lost Spirits was listed on the annual Thrillist list of the best live shows & musicals in Las Vegas.